35 Trendy Flat Twist Hairstyles You Must Try In 2025

 6. Cross-Twisted Flat Twists

 Cross twists have never looked better.
 Divide your hair into three sections: two side sections and a middle section.
 The middle section will be twisted into a big braid.
 The side sections are flat-twisted and crossed to form diamond-shaped patterns on the sides.
-It looks stunning, doesn’t it?
+Tie silky golden strings around the flat twists to elevate the look of the hairstyle.

 7. Flat Twists Crown

 This flat twist crown hairdo is perfect for work and play!
 But, it needs a helping hand to be done perfectly.
 Your hair has to be divided into sections around the circumference of your head.
-Then, each section has to be flat twisted up till the crown.
+Then, each section has to be flat twisted up to the crown.
+Embellish the crown with pearl and gold hairpins for a royal look.

 View this post on Instagram